readthedocs/website/content/posts/read-the-docs-2023-stats.rst

 Unfortunately we don't have page view stats for 2023, since we decided not to migrate to Google Analytics 4.

-We are working to improve our stats tracking with plausible, but haven't fully expanded it to all our doc serving due to cost.
+We are working to improve our stats tracking with Plausible, but haven't fully expanded it to all our doc serving due to cost.

 Site stats